-MGMT3031 (MS33D): BUSINESS STRATEGY AND POLICY
+MGMT3031 (MS33D): Business Strategy and Policy

 This course is designed to provide students with an instructive framework within which business policies and strategies will be formulated and developed.
-It covers the analysis and evaluation of corporate strategies.
+It covers the analysis and evaluation of corporate strategy.

-MGMT3033 (MS33E): BUSINESS, GOVERNMENT AND SOCIETY
+MGMT3033 (MS33E): Business Government and Society

 This survey course attempts to prepare students for a better understanding of the relationships between business executives and other elements in the West Indian environment.
-It involves eight modules: Business Environment; Regulation; History of Economic Thought; Criticisms of Business; Business Responsibility, International Trade and Consumerism.
+It involves eight modules: Business Environment; Regulation; History of Economic Thought; Criticisms of Businesses; Business Responsibility; International Trade and Consumerism.

-MGMT3034 (MS33F): ECONOMIC POLICY FOR THE MANAGER
+MGMT3034 (MS33F): Economic Policy for Managers